 Frequent adverse reactions

 In the pooled safety data from the clinical program, the most common related TEAE were chromaturia and discoloured faeces, as described above.
-In addition, skin discolouration has been reported in clinical studies with methylthioninium chloride administered via intravenous route, and this may interfere with in vivo monitoring devices (see section 4.4).
+In addition, skin discolouration has been reported in clinical studies with methylthioninium chloride administered via intravenous use, and this may interfere with in vivo monitoring devices (see section 4.4).

 Serotonin syndrome

-Serotonin syndrome has been reported with the use of methylthioninium chloride when administered via the intravenous route in combination with serotonergic medicinal products.
+Serotonin syndrome has been reported with the use of methylthioninium chloride when administered via the intravenous use in combination with serotonergic medicinal products.
 Patients treated with methylthioninium chloride in combination with serotonergic medicinal products should be monitored for the emergence of serotonin syndrome.
 If symptoms of serotonin syndrome occur, discontinue treatment, and initiate supportive treatment (see section 4.5).

 Nausea and vomiting